dd32/td-gh-ex/readme.txt

 To add the social icons, use this free plugin: https://wordpress.org/plugins/lightweight-social-icons/ Once activated, add the widget to the "Header" widget area in "Appearance > Widgets".

+== Content Columns ==
+To add content columns, use this free plugin: https://wordpress.org/plugins/lightweight-grid-columns

 -------------------------------------------------------
 GeneratePress License
 -------------------------------------------------------